bakdata/kafka-large-message-serde/README.md

 #### Usage

-To use it with your Kafka Connect jobs, just configure your converter as `com.bakdata.kafka.BlobStorageBackedConverter`.
+To use it with your Kafka Connect jobs, just configure your converter as `com.bakdata.kafka.LargeMessageConverter`.

 In addition to the configurations available for the serde (except `s3backed.key.serde` and `s3backed.value.serde`), you can configure the following: